 The Québec government proclaimed 2007 as Road Safety Year.
 Every year in Québec, approximately 50,000 people are injured and 700 others are killed in traffic accidents.
 In addition to human consequences, such a road safety record entails considerable social costs and compensation expenses.
 Concerted efforts on the part of all stakeholders and the continued presence of police forces significantly decreased the number of persons killed or seriously injured.

-The SAAQ is a government agency under the authority of Québec's Minister of Transport, Sustainable Mobility and Transport Electrification.
+The SAAQ is a government agency under the authority of Québec's Minister of Transport.
 The SAAQ is governed by a board of directors and is responsible for enforcing the Automobile Insurance Act and the Highway Safety Code.

 The President and Chief Executive Officer of the SAAQ, Ms. Nathalie Tremblay, ensures that the SAAQ's activities and mandates are consistent with its mission.

 The SAAQ has over 3,400 employees across the province who are committed to protecting individuals against the risks inherent in use of the road.